ggcr/py-mapreduce/README.md

             self.map_worker(n, chunk_path, retries + 1) # recursive
 ```

+This method attempts to send a map task to a worker.
+If the worker is not responding (`ConnectionError`), the driver will:

+1. Log the failure and retry attempt.
+2. Spawn a new worker process using `subprocess.Popen`.
+3. Wait for 1 second to allow the worker to start up.
+4. Retry the map task, up to a maximum of 5 attempts.

+This approach ensures that the framework can recover from worker failures or missing workers, making it more robust and easier to use.
+Users don't need to worry about starting all workers manually - the system will create them as needed.

 For more details on the implementation, please refer to the source code in the `src` directory.